 Summerside’s own Patricia Murray began studying classical music in her elementary school years, and as a teenager, got her first exposure to Celtic music through The College.
 She was particularly drawn to the Scottish Gaelic song tradition, and, after a few years of study, became the featured vocalist of The College’s touring ensemble, performing at large scale venues such as Charlottetown’s Confederation Centre and Toronto’s Roy Thomson Hall.

 In 1996, Patricia became the first Canadian ever to win the Silver Pendant Award-the highest award for learners of Gaelic song, presented annually at a prestigious competition held in Scotland.
 This astonishing achievement reinforced her determination to pursue Celtic vocal music as a career.
 Having just completed a Bachelor’s Degree in Music at Halifax’s Dalhousie University, Patricia enrolled in the Master’s of Celtic Studies program at the University of Toronto which she completed in 2000.

-Patricia currently lives in Halifax, Nova Scotia and works full-time as a touring musician and recording artist.
+Patricia currently lives in Moncton, New Brunswick and works full-time as a touring musician and recording artist.
 She has been a regular performer at The College, has a busy touring schedule with bookings across North America and has released three solo CD’s, “Welcome To Prince Edward Island” ( 2005), “Primrose” (2001) and “Portraits” (1998).
 Patricia has been nominated for two East Coast Music Awards at the 2006 ECMA’s for her most recent album “Welcome To Prince Edward Island”.
 She appears on three volumes of The College’s “Ancestral Voices” CD series.